awie3di/docs/articles/quickstart/backend/aspnet-core-webapi/v2/01-authorization.md

 }
 ```

-To maka a call to an API endpoint, make sure that a scope is present.
+To make a call to an API endpoint, make sure that a scope is present.
 To do that, add the `Authorize` attribute to an action.
 Then, in the `policy` parameter, add the policy name for the scope.

 ```csharp
 // Controllers/MessagesController.cs